 In 2004, Congress authorized the Justice and Mental Health Collaboration Program (JMHCP) through the Mentally Ill Offender Treatment and Crime Reduction Act (MIOTCRA).
 This $50 million grant program, administered by the U.S. Department of Justice’s Bureau of Justice Assistance, was created to help states, local government, and tribal organizations improve responses to people with mental disorders who are involved with the criminal justice system.
 The program facilitates collaboration among the criminal justice, juvenile justice, and mental health and substance use treatment systems to better serve individuals with mental disorders and to increase public safety.

-- Specialized law enforcement-based programs and training for law enforcement officials on safely resolving encounters with people experiencing a mental health crisis
+- Police-mental health collaborations and training for law enforcement officials on safely resolving encounters with people experiencing a mental health crises;

 JMHCP grants are made available in three categories:

-- Collaborative County Approaches to Reducing the Prevalence of Individuals with Mental Disorders in Jail: To plan and conduct a comprehensive, data-driven analysis of county criminal justice and behavioral health systems in order to identify strategies to safely reduce the prevalence of individuals with mental disorders in local jails.
+- Collaborative County Approaches to Reducing the Prevalence of Individuals with Mental Disorders in Jail: To demonstrate a systemwide, coordinated approach to safely reducing the prevalence of people with mental disorders in local jails.

-- Expansion: To expand upon or improve well-established collaboration strategies.
+- Implementation and Expansion: To implement targeted interventions, or to expand upon or improve well-established criminal justice and mental health collaboration strategies.

 Who is eligible to apply for grants?
 Eligible applicants are limited to states, units of local government, federally recognized Indian tribes, and tribal organizations.
 Applications must demonstrate that the proposed project will be administered jointly by a criminal or juvenile justice agency and a mental health agency, although only one is responsible for submitting the application.